 Advantages of Investing in Offshore Mutual Funds

-- Tax Benefits: Foreign countries may offer tax benefits as incentives to attract investors outside of their respective country.
+- Tax benefits: Foreign countries may offer tax benefits as incentives to attract investors outside of their respective countries.
 For example, a U.S. investor may choose to invest in an offshore mutual fund to reduce or eliminate income taxes or taxes on distributions that would normally occur in the U.S.

 - Confidentiality: Many countries hosting offshore mutual funds and other accounts have laws preventing disclosure of the account holder’s identity.
 Investors wishing to maintain privacy and confidentiality may benefit from investing in offshore mutual funds.